alyyorio/aly-portfolio/content/stubhub_2.md

 </p>

 <p>
-Above is a small sample of the work I did over 1.5 years.
+Above is a small sample of work I did over 1.5 years.
 All assets were animated, illustrated, designed, and photographed by myself.
 </p>